bartossh/static_scanner/README.md

       --path <Path>    Path to direcory to scan.
       --config <Path>  Path to config YAML file used for scanner configuration.
-      --omit <String>  Space separated file patterns to ommit -h, --help           Print help
+      --omit <String>  Space separated file patterns to ommit --dedup          De duplicates recurring secrets.
+De duplication happens in the order of scanners in the config file.
+  -h, --help           Print help
   -V, --version        Print version
 ```